UK's Prince Harry and Meghan Markle to marry in Windsor in May

 The wedding of Britain's Prince Harry and his fiancee Meghan Markle will take place next May at St George's Chapel in Windsor, a spokesman for the prince said on Tuesday.

-LONDON: The wedding of Britain's Prince Harry and his fiancee Meghan Markle will take place next May at St George's Chapel in Windsor, a spokesman for the prince said on Tuesday.
+LONDON: The wedding of Britain's Prince Harry and his fiancee Meghan Markle will take place next May in St George's Chapel at Windsor Castle, a venue with royal associations going back centuries.

-The fifth-in-line to the British throne and the American actress announced their engagement on Monday, sparking a trans-Atlantic media frenzy.
+The fifth-in-line to the British throne, 33, and the American actress, 36, previously best known for her starring role in the TV legal drama "Suits" announced their engagement on Monday, sparking a trans-Atlantic media frenzy.

-Their first official engagement together will be in the central English city of Nottingham on Friday.

-Queen Elizabeth, Harry's 91-year-old grandmother, will attend next year's wedding ceremony, the prince's spokesman told reporters at Buckingham Palace.

-Markle will be baptised and confirmed before the wedding, and intends to become a British citizen, though she will retain her U.S. citizenship while she goes through the process.

-The spokesman said Harry and Markle had chosen to marry in Windsor because it is "a special place for them".
+The couple have chosen to marry in Windsor, west of London, because it is "a special place for them", Harry's spokesman told reporters.
+Queen Elizabeth, the prince's 91-year-old grandmother, will attend the ceremony.

 "The wedding will be a moment of fun and joy and reflect the characters of the bride and groom," he said.

+She intends to become a British citizen, though she will retain her U.S. citizenship while she goes through the process.

+"Miss Markle will be compliant with all immigration requirements at all times," the spokesman said.

-The Gothic St George's Chapel, located in the grounds of Windsor Castle, west of London, has close associations with royal history going back centuries.
+The Gothic St George's Chapel is located in the grounds of Windsor Castle, which has been the family home of British kings and queens for almost 1,000 years.

 Within the chapel are the tombs of ten sovereigns, including Henry VIII and his third wife Jane Seymour, and Charles I.